 Decca establishes Decca Home to manage the new Rottet Home Collection and Élan by Decca.

-Building on its success as an internationally acclaimed supplier of furniture and architectural millwork, Decca continues to advance new frontiers by embracing new markets and acquiring high-end projects around the world.
+Building on its success, Decca continues to advance new frontiers by embracing new markets and acquiring high-end projects around the world.